 Klingner provided conceptual and final design for Camp Sacajawea, a 77-acre tract of woodland owned by Transitions of Western Illinois.

-Funding in the amount of $285,000 for Phase I was acquired through the Recreational Trails Program, the Federal Funding for Trails (FTP) provided through TEA 21 and administered by the Illinois Department of Natural Resources.
+Funding for Phase I was acquired through the Recreational Trails Program, the Federal Funding for Trails (FTP) provided through TEA 21 and administered by the Illinois Department of Natural Resources.